Our canine companions, particularly our old dogs, can indeed develop several kinds of cancer.

 A product based on natural ingredients

 Do you know the birch polypore?
-Also called Piptoporus betulinus, it’s a medicinal mushroom that is used to help dogs in their fight against cancer.
+Also called Fomitopsis betulina, it’s a medicinal mushroom that is used to help dogs in their fight against cancer.

 This is what is found in our all-natural product, PIPTOPET.
-Its active ingredient is this medicinal mushroom that boost the body's defense to attacks unhealthy cells, keeping healthy cells intact.
+Its active ingredient is this medicinal mushroom that boosts the body's defense to attacks unhealthy cells, keeping healthy cells intact.

 It helps your dog maintain good overall health and significantly improves quality of life during the fight.
 This product also has incredible qualities, and it can be used in dog to promote a good immune system even in early stage of cancer.

 In addition, it’s excellent for strengthening the immune system.
 A good immune system will help ensure your dog does not develop secondary infections.